lsst-sqre/documenteer/docs/index.rst

 =================

 Documenteer provides several Sphinx extensions.
-These extensions are designed for LSST documentation projects, but are may be generally useful:
+These extensions are designed for Rubin Observatory documentation projects, but are may be generally useful:

 .. toctree::
    :maxdepth: 2